Jing-Yang-Wang/Group_Lab_Team_Group1/README.md

 Jing Yang Wang

 Michael Hynes
   - GitHub: I worked with multiple TAs who here not able to help me with a fully working and documented process for working with branches.
+This process had me trying multiple git tools, rebuilding branches, and rebuilding my local project.
 It was not until Thursday that I had something that was provedn to work.
 At that point I shared with the team but the divergance of our branches made the project much harder to complete then nessecary.
   - Communication: The team was able to meet on Tuesday to confirm roles and to go over the initial mergerd code that I provided.
 We also had a short meeting before out Thursday class.
 However, the rest of the team did not involve me in code reviews, answering questions, test planning, or any other planning.
 I tried to establish regular communications in the MS Team I established when the group was formed, however I was the only one actively sending messages throughtout the project.
 For example, between 10/25 2:15 PM and 10/26 7:15 PM I've posted 19 times while no team member making a post or reaction.
   - Language: Being the only native English speaker, there were obvious language barrier issues.
 This was a challenge during out meetings, our Teams conversations, and in for our code comments.
   - Group Size: Unlike other groups, have a group of four further compnonded the challenges that I stated above.